-We expect to make a significant investment in our future manufacturing facility in the United States, a 42-acre site that will be constructed in Hopewell, NJ, and for which we purchased for \$75.2 million.
+We expect to make a significant investment in our future manufacturing and clinical R&D center in the United States, a 42-acre site that will be constructed in Hopewell, NJ.
+We purchased this site for \$75.2 million and announced its groundbreaking on April 29, 2022.
 We expect significant capital expenditures as we build out the Hopewell facility over the next several years.